 When it comes to cost, treatment with checkpoint inhibitors can start from Rs.
 1,50,000 at reputed hospitals across India.
 Continue reading to explore detailed cost breakdowns and other key insights.

 Checkpoint inhibitor therapy is a type of immunotherapy that aids the immune system in detecting and destroying cancer cells.
-In detail, these medications block the production of different proteins (checkpoint proteins) that prevent the immune system from attacking the malignant cells.
+In detail, these medications block the interaction between checkpoint proteins (such as PD‑1, PD‑L1, CTLA‑4) and their partner molecules, helping the immune system recognize and attack cancer cells.

 Checkpoint inhibitors block the interaction between checkpoint proteins (like PD-1, PD-L1, CTLA-4) and their receptors, allowing the immune system to recognize and attack cancer cells.